Winter Wonderland is back for 2022!

 What to do on arrival

-15 minutes before your session is due to start head towards the Ice Rink queue – please have your ticket ready to be scanned.
+We recommend you start queuing for your session at least 15 minutes before your session is due to start.
+When queuing please have your ticket ready to be scanned.
 You don’t need to print it out, you can show it on your phone or tablet.

 Fit your ice skates then when we’re ready we’ll call you onto the ice.
 Have fun!

-To skate you must be 3 years or older.
+The minimum age to skate is 3 years or older – we cannot allow anyone under 3 on the ice regardless of their size, height or ability.
 Children’s tickets are available for skaters from 3 years old to 16 years old (inclusive).

 Anyone 16 years old or under must be accompanied on the ice by someone over the age of 18.

-- Penguins must only be used by skaters under 1.2M tall when wearing shoes.
-The final decision on allowable height is at the sole discretion of the Manager on duty.
+- Penguins may only be used by skaters under 1.2M tall when wearing shoes.
+The height of each user is checked at the counter before penguins are issued – the final decision on allowable height is at the sole discretion of the Manager on duty.

 - Penguins must be pushed by the user from behind.
 Users must not ride on or sit on Penguins.
 Anyone found misusing a penguin will have the penguin removed and may be asked to leave the ice.